 The biggest challenge in enterprise

-One of the biggest challenges of human computer interface is that humans think and talk in natural language, which is unstructured, whereas most softwares organize data in a structured format and we expect the human to interpret the structured data and map it to the information s/he is looking for.
-Having a chatbot perform this task will be a huge efficiency driver and lead to less friction in human-computer interaction.
+One of the biggest challenges of human-computer interface is that humans think and talk in natural language, which is unstructured.
+However most softwares organize data in a structured format.
+We then, expect employees to interpret these structured data sets and map it to the information they're looking for.
+Instead, have an enterprise chatbot platform conduct these tasks.
+It'll drive efficiency and lead to frictionless human-computer interactions

-SQL is a high level language which was designed to provide quick access to data in RDBMS without learning a full fledged programming language.
-Along with the the enhancements and improvements over many years to perform this task very well.
+SQL is a high-level language which was designed to provide quick access to data in RDBMS without learning a full fledged programming language.
+With enhancements and improvements throughout the years, it now performs these tasks very well.
 Wouldn’t it be nice if we develop the capability to ‘translate’ natural language to SQL?
 What we are looking for is the ability to map natural language elements in a question/query to columns and rows in a table with filters.